 Data … so hated, and so loved by others.
 In my case, I love data, since it gives validity to my arguments, and I can make a case with actual evidence that supports what I want to prove.
-Part of my work at Diamond + Branch is to report how successful our clients are in their different platforms, whether in social networks or on their website.
+Part of my work at Diamond + Branch is to report how successful our clients are on their different platforms, whether on social networks or on their website.
 The hardest part?
 Explaining my work: What it is, how I do it, and why I do it.
 Today I’m going to explain some of the tools that I use the most in my day to day with our different clients, but I’m going to do it in a non-technical way!

 There are plenty of tools out there that can shed light on how users interact with our website, but today I’ll only go over three free tools provided by our good old friend Google.
-Why Google?, you might ask.
+Why Google,? you might ask.
 Well, because according to recent studies, 91% of internet searches are performed in Google, and that seems like a good reason why we should pay attention to the data that Google provides us.

-Once we are ready to open our store, we want people to know that we exist, of course there are ways that we can pay to spread the news about our amazing store.
+Once we are ready to open our store, we want people to know that we exist, of course, there are ways that we can pay to spread the news about our amazing store.
 We can print flyers, pay for a radio ad, a newspaper ad, or a billboard.
-However, in this case we’re actually talking about the ways in which people learn about our shop by their own means, either by searching, or by asking someone for a reference.
+However, in this case, we’re actually talking about the ways in which people learn about our shop by their own means, either by searching or by asking someone for a reference.
 If our intention is to position our store as a ‘trendy clothing store’, then we have to make sure that our products are trendy, our decoration is trendy, and that the way we talk to our customers makes them feel that we are a trendy clothing store.

 The first thing we want to learn about is how people heard about our store.
 What kind of searches does a person do to find us?
 What kind of questions do they ask?
 And how many times does a person that gets referred to us actually visit our store?

-In our store example, the questions will be asked to real people, and they will be referring us, so that later on the person that asked the question will go visit our store.
-However, in a real digital world example, the friend to whom we ask the question is Google, and Google will be the one referring our website (store) based on how they understand what our website does.
+In our store example, the questions will be asked to real people, and they will be referring us so that later on the person that asked the question will go visit our store.
+However, in a real digital world example, the friend to whom we ask the question is Google, and Google will be the one referring to our website (store) based on how they understand what our website does.

 This information about the referrals and the actual number of store visits we learn from a tool called Google Search Console.
 This tool gives us information about the type of searches performed by users in which our website was shown as one of the results in Google.
 It also tells us how many clicks our pages received on these results, and in what position they appeared.
 All this to know if our website is reaching the people we want to reach, and if these people are showing interest in visiting us, as well as to verify that our friend (Google) is actually understanding what type of website we have, and what we do.